Key Meeting Documents

 Moreover, the theme of the 2019 HLPF – empowering people and ensuring inclusiveness and equality – is directly aligned with the effectiveness principles, aspiring to more empowered, inclusive and equal partnerships, for more sustainable development outcomes.

-What is the SLM trying to achieve?
+What did the SLM achieve?

 At the Second High-Level Meeting in Nairobi in 2016, stakeholders agreed to extend the cycle of standalone Global Partnership High-Level Meetings and to organise Senior-Level Meetings at the level just below Ministers.
-The 2019 Senior-Level Meeting, bridging Nairobi and the next High-Level Meeting, is the first of its kind, and will seek to galvanize governments, civil society and other actors into the ‘gear change’ needed to accelerate SDG implementation at the country level and globally.
+The 2019 Senior-Level Meeting, bridging Nairobi and the next High-Level Meeting, is the first of its kind, and sought to galvanize governments, civil society and other actors into the ‘gear change’ needed to accelerate SDG implementation at the country level and globally.

 Affirm effectiveness as an essential driver for sustainable development: